Chrs987/HomeAssistant/Project_Proposal.md

   - Addons should be regularly updated and not contain malicious content.
 - Secure Communication
   - Home-Assistant acts as a hub for IoT devices.
-TODO: What are the threats perceived by users of the software in its intended operational environment?
-(If there are none or very few, then re-evaluate your project selection.)
   ### Security Features
 - Add-on security is implemented with add-on security rating from 1(worst)-6(best)
   - All add-ons run in protection enabled mode by defualt, which prevents the add-on from getting any system rights.
 Protection can be disabled if add-on requires more rights (User Discretion).